Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    * ISP outsourcing, including to third party and public resolvers
    * regional market domination by one or only a few ISPs
+   * popular applications directing DNS traffic by default to specific dominant resolvers, see (#applicationspecific-resolver-selection)

-  An increased proportion of the global DNS resolution traffic being served by only a few entities means that the privacy considerations for end users are highly dependent on the privacy policies and practices of those entities.
+  An increased proportion of the global DNS resolution traffic being served by only a few entities means that the privacy considerations for end users are additionally highly dependent on the privacy policies and practices of those entities.
 Many of the issues around centralization are discussed in [@centralisation-and-data-sovereignty].

 ##### Dynamic Discovery of DoH and Strict DoT